Intermittent Fasting for Weight Loss

 Hello!
 I am just entering into the IF world and your blog post was very helpful!
 I used the 16/8 strategy while on vacation (where I normally gain 5-8 pounds) and it was a miracle!
 My question is now that I settle into my IF routine at home, can you tell me if you think a green juice (all veggies with lemon and apple) will affect my fast.
 I would like to keep drinking my green juice in the mornings after my 5 AM workouts.
 Then I wouldn’t eat anything until 11 AM Thank you!

-Hey Erinn, good thinking using IF to prevent vacation weight gain!
+• Hey Erinn, good thinking using IF to prevent vacation weight gain!

 From my own understanding, to get the benefits from fasting you want to avoid foods that will trigger an insulin response.
 This is why something like cream or heavy whipping cream in coffee is fine, because it’s only fat with very few carbs, therefore it does not cause any change in blood sugar and subsequent release of insulin to bring your blood sugar back down.
 (Insulin also tells your body to store excess calories as fat, among other things.)

 If I had to make an educated guess, green juice made with apples probably raises blood sugar some (because of the sugar in the fruit… it’s not a lot, but there is still some) – and so personally, I wouldn’t drink green juice if I was doing a fast.
 With that said, if it’s just weight loss that you’re after – you could try it and see what happens.
-If after a week or so you’re not making any progress, you could hold off on the green juice on your fasting days and see if it that makes a difference in terms of weight loss.
-It boils down to calorie intake, so as long as you’re eating in a calorie deficit during your eating window (taking your green juice calories into account), you should still lose weight.
+If after a week or so you’re not making any progress, you could hold off on the green juice on your fasting days and see if it makes a difference in terms of weight loss.
+It all comes down to calorie intake, so as long as you’re eating in a calorie deficit during your eating window (taking your green juice calories into account), you should still lose weight.

 Also keep in mind that you don’t have to practice IF 7 days a week to see results.
 So the days you don’t work out (and don’t drink green juice in the early morning hours?) could be your fasting days.

-I am not a professional or an expert… but I hope my understanding helps you with some.
+I am not a professional or an expert… but I hope my understanding helps you some.
 Trial and error is probably the best way to go here.

-and didn’t know there was a name for it or that other people did it.
+I think this is so neat!
+I have been doing this for some time (off and on – I’m a yo-yo dieting and am working to counqor that :) and didn’t know there was a name for it or that other people did it.
 Most days I get up 9-10 AM (I’m a night owl) have bruch,late lunch,and supper.
 I don’t eat after supper (5-6PM) till bruch the next day.